 - It also acts as a natural hedge if the bond issuer has longer tenure receivable in US markets.

 - It offers a higher yield than the lower yield on other American investment portfolios.

-- Some Yankee bonds may turn into junk bonds if the financial performance of the Company is not satisfactory.
-Also, foreign companies are governed by laws of their nation, any unfavorable changes in the country’s economy would have an impact on the performance of the Company.
+- Some Yankee bonds may turn into junk bonds if the Company’s financial performance is not satisfactory.
+Also, foreign companies are governed by the laws of their nation; any unfavorable changes in the country’s economy would have an impact on the performance of the Company.

-- Currency mismatch may happen in foreign companies.
-Companies have borrowed in US Dollars but the majority of earnings may not be in US Dollars, it will be in the company’s home currency and if the home currency depreciates against Dollars then the company has to manage its open risk position effectively in order to pay bondholders and minimize currency losses.
+- Currency mismatches may happen in foreign companies.
+Companies have borrowed in US Dollars, but the majority of earnings may not be in US Dollars, it will be in the company’s home currency, and if the home currency depreciates against Dollars, then the company has to manage its open risk position effectively to pay bondholders and minimize currency losses.

-- A bond issuer must go through the complicated procedure of registration with SEC and other legal formalities because of which issuing Yankee bonds become a time-consuming procedure.
+- A bond issuer must go through the complicated procedure of registration with SEC and other legal formalities, so issuing Yankee bonds becomes time-consuming.

 - After the subprime crisis, Yankee bonds have become popular in American markets due to better yield offerings than domestic bonds.
 So these bonds are sold well when interest rates in the US are lower.

 This has been a guide to what are Yankee Bonds.
-Here we discuss the correlation between bond price and Yankee bonds along with its advantages and disadvantages.
+We explain with examples, differences with eurobonds, advantages, disadvantages & correlation to bond prices.
 You can learn more about finance from the following articles –